CUBigDataClass/CloudBase/README.md

 # Team CloudBase - NBA Data Analysis

 # Goal
 To take a data set and extract useful and relevant team information from it.
 We plan to use this information to predict game winners as well as display team statistics.
-A little ambiti]us yes, but differently useful.
+A little ambitious yes, but differently useful.
 We plan to give our best shot on a problem that has not been solved yet.

 # Slogan
 Power to the Fans.